Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Numerical solution of the MFC problem

 We also consider a `front loaded' strategy whereby at the outset, for some chosen `floor' $d>0$, the central agent injects a lump sum of $d-X_{0-}$ into all players with $X_{0-}<d$, hence lifting their reserves up to $d$.
 Again, we vary $d$ to obtain a parametrised curve $(C_T^{\mathrm{f}}(d), L_T^{\mathrm{f}}(d))$.
 The total cost in this case is found as $C_T^{\mathrm{f}}(d) = \int_0^d (d-x) f(x) \, dx$.

 The pairs of cost and loss are shown in Figure \ref{fig:compare_strats}.
-In particular, Figure \ref{fig:strats_a05} illustrates the case without jump for $\alpha=0.5$, whereas in the situation of \ref{fig:strats_a15} with $\alpha=1.5$ there is a jump in the uncontrolled system, which can be avoided with sufficiently large control.
+In particular, Figure \ref{fig:strats_a05} illustrates the case without jump for $\alpha=1$, whereas in the situation of \ref{fig:strats_a15} with $\alpha=1.5$ there is a jump in the uncontrolled system, which can be avoided with sufficiently large control.

-By construction, the optimal strategy gives lower losses than the heuristic strategies for the same fixed cost.
-Conversely, less cash injection is required for a given loss tolerance.
-For a uniform strategy without optimisation, higher cost does not necessarily lead to less loss.
-The upfront strategy behaves reasonably for small costs, but is far from optimal if small losses are required.
+In both cases, the optimal strategy gives lower losses than the heuristic strategies for the same fixed cost.
+Conversely, less cash injection is required for a given loss tolerance.\footnote{Note that the strategy with upfront payments is not in the class of Lipschitz feedback controls for which the policy gradient method is designed.}